Mercury Bank Review

 Mercury’s support team, like the rest of the platform, is online-only.

-Depending on the type of business you have, the inability to get someone on the phone when you need a hand with your accounts might be a little frustrating — especially if you frequently need to contact your bank and are accustomed to traditional banking practices.
+Depending on the type of business you have, the inability to get someone on the phone when you need a hand with your accounts might be frustrating — especially if you frequently need to contact your bank and are accustomed to traditional banking practices.

 Pros & Cons